stranth/Atmos-Sulfur/README.md

   - Gas present on Volatile Atmospheres & Toxic, will be a new atmosphere type for these both.
 - Add Sulfur Dioxide Reagent:
   - 1u Sulfur + 8u Oxygen @420.15K -> create gas 4.76mol Sulfur Dioxide @1420.15K (Yes this does spike the temp of the product to 1000+ degrees.)
-  - 2u Hydrogen Sulfide + 3u Oxygen -> Sulfur Dioxide + Water
+  - 2u Hydrogen Sulfide + 3u Oxygen @420.15K -> create gas 4.76mol Sulfur Dioxide + create gas 4.76mol Water Vapor
+  - Sulfur Dioxide will now emit from the Industrial Ore Processor on the production of Steel, Reinforced Glass, and Plasteel.
+Initial value will be 19.04mol of SO2 and be scaled with the amount of ore being used.
+These can be set to constant values since we won't need to calculate the cost given the static, un-upgradeable nature of this machine.
 ###
 ## Yet to be categorised
 ###